Saab 9-3: Second generation (2003–2014)

 There were four trim levels: the entry-level Linear, mid-range Vector and Arc (with emphasis on sporty appeal and luxury), and a top-of-the-range Aero model.
 In non-US markets, any trim level except the Aero (which was exclusively available with the 210 hp 2.0T) was available with any engine the buyer opted for.
 However, in the US, the Linear was exclusively available with the 2.0t engine, the Arc and Vector trims were exclusively available with the 2.0T, and the Aero model offered more options, such as a sunroof, larger wheels, and a 6-speed manual while retaining the same engine as the 2.0T, the B207R.
 It would be given a 2.8 L turbocharged V6 in 2006.
 No diesel models were sold in the US, neither were the 1.8T nor any BioPower engines.

 The 9-3 and the Opel Vectra were the first of the global GM Epsilon platform, which was then lengthened to accommodate four new cousins, the Chevrolet Malibu/Malibu Maxx, the Pontiac G6, and the Saturn Aura.
 A proprietary fiber-optic electric/electronic system, the possibility of AWD (exploited from 2008 on, dubbed Saab XWD), and ReAxs were features exclusive to the 9-3.

-On 22 February 2012, the final 47 Saabs were built.
-All the cars were 9-3 'Independence Edition' convertible models assembled by one of Sweden's largest car dealers, ANA, in Trollhättan.
+On 22 February 2012, the last of final 47 Saabs were built.
+All those cars were 9-3 Cabriolets and 37 where 'Independence Edition' convertible models all of them where assembled by one of Sweden's largest car dealers, ANA, in Trollhättan.
 Of the 47 cars assembled, 21 were LHD, and 26 RHD.
 The final Saab was a Saab 9-3 Aero Independence Edition TTiD convertible.